 After I had Felix that September, I wasn’t in a huge rush to get back at it.
 I had healing to do and took advice from the conservative end of the postpartum exercise spectrum.
 This was fairly easy, given the impending winter and our ambitious travel schedule.

 When we returned, however, so did the old flame.
 I started getting up for 6 am Masters swims with the Whistler Tri Club.
 I hired a personal trainer, did a mountain bike clinic, and eased back into running, surprised at how good it felt.
-I did winter in Whister right: cross-country skiling at Callaghan, an afternoon of downhill, yoga, weights, an indoor cycling.
+I did winter in Whister right: cross-country skiling at Callaghan, an afternoon of downhill, yoga, weights, indoor cycling.

 Soon enough, a version of myself I recognized began to emerge from the cocoon of childbearing.